Theological commitments

 Why we write these things down

-There is a temptation, when building a company with a spiritual mission, to keep the theology vague.
-Vagueness feels safer.
-It is less likely to offend.
-It leaves more room.
-But vagueness is its own kind of dishonesty.
-It implies a confidence in nothing, which is not what we feel.
-We are confident in the gospel.
-And the people who come to us, both seekers in need and providers who care, deserve to know that.
+When you build a company with a spiritual mission, there is steady pressure to keep theology vague, and vagueness has its appeal: it offends fewer people, leaves more room to maneuver, and avoids the discomfort of stating things plainly.
+But vagueness is also its own kind of dishonesty.
+It implies a confidence in nothing, which is the opposite of what we actually feel about the gospel, and the people who come to BetterFaith, both seekers in need and providers caring for them, deserve to know that.

-We are anchored in the conviction that God made human beings for himself, that sin has broken what was made good, that Jesus Christ, fully God and fully human, has done what we could not do for ourselves, that the Spirit of God is alive and active in the world today, and that the story of history ends in the renewal of all things under the reign of Christ.
+We are anchored in five convictions: that God made human beings for himself; that sin has broken what was made good; that Jesus Christ, fully God and fully human, has done for us what we could not do for ourselves; that the Spirit of God is alive and active today; and that the story of history ends in the renewal of all things under the reign of Christ.

 That is the good news.
-That is what BetterFaith is built on.
-And that is what we invite every seeker who finds us to take one step closer toward.
+It is what BetterFaith is built on, and what we invite every seeker who finds us to take one step closer to.

 Ready to take the next step?